qilem/EmbIoT_VitalSense/intro.md

 # Vital Sense — Your Heart's Companion

-> *See your vitals.
-No wearable.
-No contact.
-Just you and a radar.*

 Vital Sense turns an Infineon CY8CKIT-062S2-AI evaluation board into a passive, contactless heart-rate and breathing monitor.
 The on-board BGT60TR13C 60 GHz FMCW radar detects the tiny chest-wall displacements your heartbeat and breath create — at up to 50 cm away, through your shirt, without touching anything.